 Section 16(a) of the Securities Exchange Act and the rules thereunder of the SEC require the Company's Directors, Officers, and beneficial owners of more than 10% of the Common Stock to file reports of their ownership and changes in ownership of Common Stock with the Commission.
 Personnel of the Company generally prepare these reports on behalf of the Directors and Officers on the basis of information obtained from each Director and Officer.
-Based solely on a review of these reports filed with the SEC and on the written representations from the Directors and Officers, the Company believes that all reports required by Section 16(a) of the Securities and Exchange Act to be filed during the year ended December 31, 2020 were filed on time with one exception.
-Due to an administrative oversight on the part of the Company, David C. Adams did not timely report an RSU grant on March 19, 2020 through the Company's 2014 Omnibus Incentive Plan.
-Such unintentionally omitted transaction was subsequently reported in a Form 4 that was filed on February 5, 2021.
+Based solely on a review of these reports filed with the SEC and on the written representations from the Directors and Officers, the Company believes that all reports required by Section 16(a) of the Securities and Exchange Act to be filed during the year ended December 31, 2021 were filed on time.
+A Form 5 for Robert F. Freda reporting exempt transactions covering exempt purchases of Common Stock at various times throughout 2021 through a dividend reinvestment account was filed on February 8, 2022.
+Due to an administrative oversight included in this Form 5 were shares acquired on December 31, 2020 under the Company's ESPP.
+At the time of this purchase Mr. Freda was not an executive officer of the Company.